Public BuildingsTropicana

 A Landmark Reimagined

-At ground level, robust masonry ensures flood resilience and weather durability, while flood-resistant doors at the event space’s entrance aid crowd flow and queue management.
-A courtyard mediates between the historic and contemporary elements, offering a breakout space with informal seating in low masonry planters.
+Reference to the Tropicana’s rich social and physical history are woven into the design of new elements, with motifs that highlight its evolving identity.
+At ground level, a crafted masonry base provides flood resilience and weather durability, while flood-resistant doors at the event space’s entrance aid crowd flow and queue management.
+A courtyard mediates between historic and contemporary spaces, offering a flexible breakout with informal seating cut into planters.

 Client